SASSA Grant Payments Dates 2026-Old Person, Disability Grant, Child Grant, R3,070 Grant

 Remember, SASSA services are free.
 Never pay anyone claiming they can expedite your application or increase your grant amount.
 Stay informed through official SASSA channels and protect your personal information at all times.

-The November 2025 SASSA R3,070 payment continues to be a vital source of support for many South Africans.
+SASSA R3,070 payment continues to be a vital source of support for many South Africans.
 By checking your status early, keeping your details updated, and budgeting carefully, you can make the most of this grant.
 And if you find your name missing from the list, remember that help is available, SASSA offers ways to resolve errors or appeal decisions.